 When you realize how much effort had to go into choreographing the movie’s action sequences precisely so that explosions and bullet thwips went off precisely, you have to admire Nunn and DP Jonathan Iles for their preparation.
 Because the camera is handheld and uses fluid motion to take us through the action as if we were there, the whole exercise resembles a first-person shooter more than anything (the influence of which Nunn freely admits).

 But it feels gimmicky.
 You get the sense that the only reason that Nunn shot the movie this way was to show that he could.
 It doesn’t really enhance the storytelling all that much – in fact, the story is particularly cliché and unimpressive.
 Worse still, the martial arts skills of Adkins – which are considerable – are not utilized until nearly halfway through the movie and while he indeed shows why he is one of the best B movie action heroes with his slick martial arts moves, by the time they show up you are already checking your email and maybe seeing what you’re going to order on Uber Eats for dinner.

 With little to no character development and a pedestrian story, only the one shot gimmick gives the movie any interest whatsoever – and it will feel gimmicky after a while, make no mistake.
 If as much care and attention had gone into the script as had gone into the choreography, this could have been something truly special, rather than one of many forgettable action movies littering up the VOD services.

 REASONS TO SEE: One has to admire the preparation and craft that went into choreographing this thing.

 REASONS TO AVOID: The single shot thing comes off as gimmicky.

-FAMILY VALUES: There is much profanity, war violence and some disturbing images.
+FAMILY VALUES: There is all sorts of violence and mayhem, profanity and some scenes of torture.

 COMPARISON SHOPPING: The Outpost